Electrification of the New York, New Haven and Hartford Railroad: Hell Gate Line

 The New Haven's system was extended across the Hell Gate Bridge to the New York Connecting Railroad upon the construction of the Hell Gate Line.
 The system of electrification was an extension of the New Haven's revised 11/22 kV autotransformer architecture.
 The original electrification extended from the New Haven's main line, across the Hell Gate Bridge, to the Bay Ridge yard.
 The line south of Bowery Bay Junction was de-electrified in the 1950s.
 The line between New Rochelle and the Harold Interlocking was transferred to Amtrak in 1976 upon dissolution of Penn Central.
 The electrification system continued to be controlled as a portion of the ex-New Haven system until the 1987 conversion to 60 Hz operation.

 When the New Haven main line was converted by Metro-North to 60 Hz operation, the Amtrak section of the Hell Gate Line was also converted, but as an isolated system powered from the Van Nest substation.
 Control of the catenary system was transferred from Cos Cob to the Load Dispatcher at New York Penn Station.
 Although conversion occurred subsequent to the PRR-era electrification, Amtrak substation numbers 45–47 were assigned for consistency with the rest of the PRR numbering scheme.

+Electrification extension to Boston

+Since 2000, Amtrak’s 60 Hz traction power system extends electrification along the Northeast Corridor between New Haven and Boston, Massachusetts.
+This system was built by Amtrak in the late 1990s and supplies locomotives with power from an overhead catenary system at 25 kV alternating current at 60 Hz, the standard frequency in North America.
+Its construction allowed all-electric passenger trains to operate the entire way between Washington, D.C. and Boston, completing the project begun in 1907 and eliminated a lengthy stop at New Haven station for locomotive changes.